rust-lang/rust-forge/src/README.md

 # Rust Forge
 Welcome to the Rust Forge!
 Rust Forge serves as a repository of supplementary documentation useful for members of [The Rust Programming Language].
-If you find any mistakes, typos, or want to add to the Rust Forge.
-Feel free to file an issue or PR on the [Rust Forge GitHub].
+If you find any mistakes, typos, or want to add to the Rust Forge, feel free to file an issue or PR on the [Rust Forge GitHub].

 [The Rust Programming Language]: https://rust-lang.org